szilagyi93/bowling_game_scoring/README.md

 # bowling_game_scoring

-This my solution of the coding challenge.<br />
+This is my solution of the coding challenge.<br />
 <br />
-In this file you can find 3 python files. <br />
+In this folder, you can find 3+1 python files. <br />
 &emsp; 1. ui.py - This is the GUI scoring a game. <br />
 &emsp; 2.
 BowlingGame.py - The scoring logic is implemented here.
 This is the quasi-backend.<br />
 &emsp; 3. test.py - Here you can find some unit tests for BowlingGame.py. <br />
-&emsp; This is not complete yet.<br />
+&emsp; &emsp; This is not complete yet.<br />
-&emsp; Only edge cases and  some custom cases are tested. <br />
+&emsp; &emsp; Only edge cases and  some custom cases are tested. <br />
+&emsp; +1.
+InputHandeler.py - Just for further improvements.... <br />
 <br />
 For using this scoring UI, the mentioned .py files should be in the same folder.<br />
 <br />